eliasson/markuseliasson.se/content/article/bittorrent-client-in-python.md

               = 135 168 bytes
 ```

-The *blocks* is the data that is requested from the connected peers, and when all blocks for a given piece is retrieved the piece is complete.
+Exachanging these blocks between peers is basically what BitTorrent is about.
+Once all blocks for a piece is done, that piece is complete and can be shared with other peers.
+And once all pieces are complete the peer transform from a _downloader_ to only be a _seeder_.

+Two notes on where the official specification is a bit off:

-_The official specification refer to both pieces and blocks as just pices which is quite confusing.
+1. _The official specification refer to both pieces and blocks as just pices which is quite confusing.
 The unofficial specification and others seem to have agreed upon using the term block for the smaller piece which is what we will use._

-_The official specification is stating another **block size** that what we use.
+2. _The official specification is stating another **block size** that what we use.
 Reading the unofficial specifcation, it seems that 2^14 bytes is what is agreed among implementers - regardless of the official specification._

 ## The implementation